William Bartram: Travels in Florida

 In March 1774, Bartram began his much-anticipated trip to East Florida.
-He landed on the north end of Amelia Island and traveled through Old Fernandina to Lord Egmont's plantation where modern Fernandina now stands.
-Bartram was entertained by Stephen Egan, Egmont's agent, who rode with him around the entire island observing the plantation and Indian mounds.
-Bartram and Egan sailed from Amelia Island through the Intracoastal Waterway to the St. Johns River and to the Cow Ford (Jacksonville) where Bartram purchased a little sailboat.
+He crossed the mouth of the St. Marys River and landed on the north end of Amelia Island, then crossing Egan's creek he traveled to Lord Egmont's plantation, near where the town of Fernandina would later arise.
+There he was entertained by Stephen Egan, Egmont's agent, who rode with him around the entire island observing the plantation and Indian mounds.
+Bartram and Egan sailed from Amelia Island on the inner passage (now the Intracoastal Waterway) to the St. Johns River and to the Cow Ford, the future site of Jacksonville, where Bartram purchased a little sailboat.

 In three days Bartram landed at the plantation of Francis Philip Fatio at Switzerland.
 There he received information concerning the recent disturbances at Spalding's Stores.
 He paused the next day at Fort Picolata where he had failed as a planter seven years earlier.

 Bartram then kept to the west bank, or Indian shore, the river being the division between Indian country on the west bank and English land on the east.
 He observed a Seminole village on the bluff where Palatka now stands and where he was invited to a watermelon feast that summer.
 Just south of Palatka, at Stokes Landing, James Spalding built his Lower Store where Bartram made his headquarters while in Florida.
 One day while working at his desk Bartram heard a disturbance in the adjacent Indian camp.
 Stepping outside he discovered his Seminole neighbors were alarmed by a large rattlesnake that had entered their camp.
 They entreated "Puc Puggy" to come kill the snake, which Bartram reluctantly agreed to do.
 Later he saw three young men approaching.
 He wrote:

 Bartram joined Spalding's traders in mid-April on a trip to Cuscowilla (Micanopy) and Alachua Savannah, now Paynes Prairie Preserve State Park.
 In late May, Bartram traveled up the St. Johns River to Spalding's Upper Store at present-day Astor and to Blue Spring.
 Some of the most memorable events in Travels occurred during this trip upriver when a wolf stole his fish as Bartram slept, he was jostled and threatened by alligators while fishing from his boat, and he was witness to a territorial battle between two of the monsters.
 He wrote:

 During the summer Bartram made another excursion to Alachua Savannah and on to the Suwannee River.
 He traveled one last time up the St. Johns River in September and left Florida forever in November 1774.